 - Federal Tax Related Matters (this includes Accounting or Tax Preparation Software)

-It is important that you do not confuse Special Enrollment Exam prep courses with EA CPE courses.
-Courses designed to help you pass the SEE are not recognized as enrolled agent continuing CPE.
+It’s important that you don’t confuse Special Enrollment Exam prep courses with EA CPE courses.
+Courses designed to help you pass the SEE are not recognized as enrolled agent CPE.

 You should also note the following: it is not possible to roll over CE hours from one enrollment cycle to the next.
 If you complete excess EA Ethics hours, these will be credited as general CPE hours within the same enrollment cycle.